NishantRai567/data-analytics-power-bi-report815/README.md

 - These were named 'Slicer Bar Closed' and 'Slicer Bar Open'.
 - Finally the actions were assigned on each button to the appropriate bookmark

-Below are screenshots of the finished Products Detail Page:

 Products page with Slicer Bar Closed: ![Products page with Slicer Bar Closed](image-3.png) Products page with Slicer Bar Open: ![Products Details Page with Slicer Bar Open](image-4.png)